muak/AiForms.SettingsView/README.md

 * SelectedCommand
     * A command invoked when a number is selected.

-This cell can't use ValueText propertiy.
+This cell can't use ValueText property.

 ## TimePickerCell